-Viewers to the NE may not receive our Antenna TV, COZI and ION channels until our construction is completed.
+Viewers to the NE may not receive our Antenna TV, Circle and ION channels until a translator station is complete.

 Since we will be on two different frequencies at the same time during this phase of our transition, some viewers who can receive both signals viewers may receive a 23.1 and a 23.11 which will be duplicates of our CBS stream.

 Most viewers use a simple auto rescan to tune in the new frequency.
 Viewers who manually tune their TV receivers should tune to digital channel 28 or 557.00 mHz.
 If they can’t receive the signal they should tune to digital channel 23 or 527.00 mHz where the duplicate CBS stream can be found.

 Instructions on how to perform an auto scan can be found below and in the video attached to this article.

 We would like to thank Weigel Broadcasting for allowing us to channel share on channel 35, digital 23 creating 23.11.

 We apologize for all the channel scanning confusion.

 In 2017, the Federal Communications Commission ordered TV stations to move from the 600mhz range and 23 WIFR’s frequency is in that range.
 The FCC then auctioned the spectrum space to cell phone and other wireless companies to give them more capacity.